arinmanav/arinmanav.github.io/_pages/about.md

 ##Short Bio:

-Pursuing a PhD degree at Northeastern University, focusing on piezoelectric MEMS-based GHz ultrasound metrology of electronics, MEMS devices, device packaging, and dynamic processes in biological and biomimetic tissues.
-Interested in additively manufactured microsystems such as calorimetric devices, micromechanical cantilevers, and electromagnetic waveguides for biosensing applications.
+I am currently ursuing a PhD degree at Northeastern University, focusing on piezoelectric MEMS-based GHz ultrasound metrology of electronics, MEMS devices, device packaging, and dynamic processes in biological and biomimetic tissues.
+My interests also include additively manufactured microsystems such as calorimetric devices, micromechanical cantilevers, and electromagnetic waveguides for biosensing applications as well as microfluidic and BioMEMS devices.